DihelieG/DihelieG/README.md

 ### 📚 Course Expectations

 - To gain a deeper understanding of the theoretical aspects.
-- To develop a better appreciation of best practices in maintaining large-scale software.
 - To collaborate and learn Django.